A lot of job seekers fail the “What do you know about this company?” job interview question. Failing this question is a very, very big interview fail.

-If an interviewer asks you what you know about the company, you might feel as though you are being grilled about everything the company has ever done in its history.
+If an interviewer asks you “What do you know about this company?” you might feel as though you are being grilled about everything the company has ever done in its history.
 But that’s definitely not the case.

 With this question (and any other job interview question), all any interviewer wants to do is assess your pre-interview preparation for the job, and whether you are truly interested in this specific position and company (or if any job or company will do).
 Interviewers are looking for enthusiastic and earnest potential employees.
 If you demonstrate basic knowledge of the company—say, knowing their goals and overall vision, and what sets them apart from the competition—you’re on your way to getting a solid grade on this question.
 If you’re able to align your own personal goals and vision to the company’s, you’re on your way to passing the test this question poses with top honors and flying colors!